 The Division of Water Restoration Assistance is responsible for providing financial assistance to fund projects that improve the quality and quantity of the water resources of the state.
 The division was formed in 2015 when several significant water project funding programs collected from around the agency and brought together under one leadership.
 Formal adoption of the division was completed by the Legislature in 2016.

 The Division of Water Restoration Assistance provides loans and grants to local governments, utilities and sometimes other agencies for projects that improve the quality and quantity of the state's water resources and provide a significant benefit to the environment and local communities.
-These projects improve stormwater quality, reduce pollutants entering surface water and ground water, conserve energy or water, protect springs, collect and treat wastewater, produce and distribute drinking water, provide alternative water supply, nourish beaches, reclaim old mined land, and restore habitat/enhance recreation through the Deepwater Horizon program.
+These projects improve stormwater quality, reduce pollutants entering surface water and ground water, conserve energy or water, protect springs, collect and treat wastewater, produce and distribute drinking water, provide alternative water supply, restore potable water for homeowners in areas affected by declining source water quality, and restore habitat/enhance recreation through the Deepwater Horizon program.

 Division staff also manage legislative appropriated water-related projects, including springs restoration funding.